 - Motor Vehicle Accidents involving a City Vehicle

 - Improperly Maintained Public Structures

 Get Started Now — We Are Available 24/7

-If you have suffered injury due to negligence and hazards on someone else property, we are here to help you maximize the compensation you deserve to cover your harms.
+If you have suffered injury due to negligence and hazards on someone else’s property, we are here to help you maximize the compensation you deserve to cover your harms.
 To arrange a confidential case evaluation, send us an email now or call our office in Manhattan at 212-937-7765.
-We can arrange to meet you in our satellite office in Chatham, New Jersey.